 The Director of Studies for First-Year Engineers, Dr Michelle Oyen, is a leading researcher in Bioengineering.
 Dr Dean comes to Engineering through both Mathematics and Physics, Dr Kipouros has interests in Computational Design, and Dr Hacking works within sustainable development.
 We have recently been joined by Professor Sione Hochgreb.
 She and Dr Sherry Huang will be leading the Headstart Engineering Summer school in Homerton in June 2017

 Students applying for Engineering will normally be studying Mathematics and Physics at the highest level available for their examination systems.
 We make offers at A*A*A at A level (IB 40-42 pts, 7,7,6 in HL subjects and the equivalent in other secondary school qualifications from all over the world).
 Mathematics and Physics are essential , and if available we would prefer to see Further Mathematics too.
 The other common third or fourth A level subject (taking only three A levels will not disadvantage any applicant) would be another science, but we also see Economics or a language as potentially useful for Engineers, and have made offers on that basis.

-Applicants for Engineering will take a pre-interview written assessment in their schools or colleges in the October of the year of application and the registration deadline is 15th October.
+Applicants for Engineering will take a pre-interview written assessment in their schools or colleges in the year of application and the registration deadline is 15th October.
 Further information about the date, format and content for this assessment is available on the pre-interview written assessments page.
 Please also have a look at the online Prospectus .
 Applicants may also be asked to take a short Maths/Physics test when they come to interview.